by John Ellis

 In a previous article, I mentioned finding an old photo of my mom, her parents, and sister from when she was a kid.
 The familiar faces (familiar to me but not, probably, to you) are smiling in familiar ways.
 If I were to look at that photo again, I would see specific moments in their smiles but none of those moments had happened at the time of the photo, because I wasn’t born until decades later.
 I would be able to overlay an interpretive grid on the photo that would enable me to experience emotions like happiness, nostalgia, and even loss.
 I would even be able to make truth claims about the photo based on my own moment(s): “They were happy and content.”
 “They love/d each other.”
 “The picture reveals a loving, happy family made up of friendly, nice people.”

-Those truth claims may all be true, but they’re not the whole truth regarding the picture.
+Those truth claims may all be true (they may not be true, because my ability to deduce is limited), but they’re not the whole truth regarding the picture.
 I don’t have access to all the truth(s).
 Whatever access I have is mediated through now-in-the-past moments I collected while my grandparents and mom were still alive.
 Even if I were to sit down with my aunt, the only remaining living participant of the photo, and have her walk me through the events surrounding the picture, I still wouldn’t have complete access to the truth(s) of that moment.
 In fact, neither would she.

 There are aspects to the changing self that I want to briefly unpack, but first, another example.